 Freedom of Expression: Code of Practice

-(October 2018; due for review in October 2019)
+(October 2018; reviewed November 2021)

 Introduction

 Newman University has a proud record of being a multicultural and diverse community in which staff and student learn from and work with each other in a spirit of mutual respect and collaboration.
 The University promotes the search for knowledge and the questioning of ideas through open debate and investigation.